y-scope/log-surgeon/docs/schema.md

 ```
 delimiters:<characters>
 ```
-* `delimiters` is a reserved name for this rule
+* `delimiters` is a reserved name for this rule.
-* `characters` is a set of characters that should be treated as delimiters
+* `characters` is a set of characters that should be treated as delimiters.
+  These characters define the boundaries between tokens in the log.

 Note that:
-* A schema file must contain a single `delimiters` rule.
+* A schema file must contain at least one `delimiters` rule.
 If multiple `delimiters` rules are specified, only the last one will be used.

 ### Timestamps